fufales/nginx-multiple-domains-different-ports/README.md

-# Nginx Template
+# Nginx Multiple Domain Service - Docker
 With this template you can run multiple domains and point them to each port.

 ## Notes
-This is going to run into the container, out of the docker swarm to create sub urls.
+- This is going to run into the container, out of the docker swarm to create sub urls.

 ### Example